marekzajac97/bf2-blender/README.md

 - BundledMesh (`.bundledMesh`) import/export
 - CollisionMesh (`.collisionMesh`) import/export

-## Limitations and known issues:
-- CollisionMesh exports to a slightly older file version (9) than 3DsMax exporter (10), which may make BF2 regenerate some missing data on load time, not a big deal.
-- Generating `.samples` for StaticMeshes is not yet supported, use [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/)!
-- SkinnedMeshes using Object Space normal maps will have shading issues when deformed/animated inside of Blender.

-Please report any other issues found!

 ## Compatibility
 Blender 4.1 only, pre-build binaries available for Windows, Linux and macOS (Intel).
 For other platforms see building instructions at [BSP Builder](bsp_builder/README.md).